alexanderovie/datos/docs/interfaces/IKnowledgeGraphDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`BaseDataforseoLabsSerpElementItem`](../classes/BaseDataforseoLabsSerpElementItem.md)[]

-Defined in: main.ts:106327
+Defined in: main.ts:115354

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***